Ebrahimlab/Retail-Sales-Exploratory-Data-Analysis-in-Python/README.md

 See the Barplot below

+# Barplot of Total Spending by Age and Gender

 ![Barplot of Total Spending by Age and Gender](https://github.com/Ebrahimlab/Retail-Sales-Exploratory-Data-Analysis-in-Python/blob/main/Barplot%20of%20Total%20Spending%20by%20Age%20and%20Gender.png?raw=true)

 # Analysis 2 — Top Product Category by Age & Gender